-The UK has a long history of international healthcare initiatives, particularly in developing countries, with UK doctors contributing their knowledge to healthcare systems around the world in various ways.
-This ongoing commitment and support is vital for developing nations, who continue to improve thanks to doctors willing to share their skills and experience, contributing to the education and training of their developing country colleagues.
+The UK has a long history of supporting international healthcare initiatives, particularly in low-resource settings, with UK doctors contributing their knowledge to healthcare systems around the world in various ways.
+This ongoing commitment and support is vital for nations with weak or under-resourced health systems.

 Benefits to the NHS and its patients